tehckisnow/js80/README.md

 ////      spr() //draw a sprite
 ////      drawLine()  //draw a line
 ////      btn() //returns true if passed key is currently pressed
+//--------------------------------
 // API:
+  //settings object
+  settings.settings(object);
+    pass an object containing any settings to be adjusted for this gamefile

+  //engine object
+  engine
+    this object's methods are generally only called by the engine itself engine.log()
+    prints messages from the engine to the log

+  //js80 object
+  js80
+    these are the methods a developer will use to build a game log()
+      print messages to the log
+    setTitle()
+      sets the title of the window
+    canvasSize()
+      sets the dimensions of the game area reset()
+      reverts game to it's initial state (not yet implemented)

+    //assets object
+    assets
+      this object contains methods for preparing game assets for use sprite()
+        create a new html element and assign an image file and a tilesize audio()
+        create a new html element and assign an audio file map2d()
+        takes in a standard array and a rowlength and returns a 2d array animation()
+        not yet implemented.  this might end up being handled by ecs

+    //timer object
+    timer
+      this object contains methods for managing timer events update()
+        decrements all timers.
+Must call this in main game loop if using timers new()
+        create a new timer
+      terminate()
+        terminate the indicated timer

+    //common methods
+    music()
+      begin playing audio file.  can indicate to loop or stop playback sfx()
+      play sound effect
+    spr()
+      draw sprite to screen
+    line()
+      draw line to screen
+    rect()
+      draw filled rectangle to screen
+    rectb()
+      draw rectangle outline to screen
+    circ()
+      draw filled circle to screen
+    circb()
+      draw circle outline to screen
+    text()
+      draw text to screen
+    cls()
+      clear the screen.  pass a color to fill screen with that color map()
+      pass a 2d map array and a tilesheet to draw the map to the screen mget()
+      return tile number of passed x/y coordinate value mset()
+      adjust what tile is displayed in a map by adjusting it's array btn()
+      return true if indicated key is currently being pressed btnp()
+      return true if indicated key was just pressed click()
+      not yet implemented (triggers an event?)
+    mouse()
+      not yet implemented (returns mouse coordinates?)

+    //keyboard object
+    keyboard
+      this object manages input states.
+You probably won't need to use this(except addKey()), but it is possible that methods like keyUp() might be useful addKey()
+        adds a keyboard key to the list of inputs to watch

 //TODO:
   //sprite scaling